Meet the Team

 Mary researches intercultural dialogue and intercultural relationships.
 Her research interests include cultural heritage, identity and preservation, public policy, cultural intelligence, and history.

 Her master’s thesis, Growing up Seminole: Policy, Perception and the Black Seminole Identity, examines the cultural preservation of the Black Seminoles of Texas in contemporary times.
 She was an invited researcher and participated on a panel discussion for the UNESCO/UNHRC Durban Human Rights Conference in 2009.

-Mary, a Scout descendant, has taught Intercultural Studies at Sorbonne University in Paris, France and is a playwright.
+Mary, a a sixth-generation direct descendant of Chiefs John Horse and Elijah Daniel, has taught Intercultural Studies at Sorbonne University in Paris, France and is a playwright.
 Ms. Sarazin received her BA from Spelman College and her MA from New York University.